Courses and Requirements

 Through a series of projects and demonstrations, introduces students to the basic principles of scenic painting for film, television and the performing arts.
 Topics covered will include color mixing, texture, faux finishing (wood grain, marble, etc.), brush and spray techniques, trompe-l’oeil and large scale cartooning and painting.
 Prerequisite, 105, 108 or 130, or a 100-level art course.
-(Same as Art 215.)
 Maximum enrollment, 12.

 Costume Design: History into Practice.

 This studio-type course serves as an introduction to the theory and practice of costume design for theater, film and television.
 Through a series of lectures, demonstrations and projects students will explore various aspects of costume history and the costume design process.
 Specific attention will be given to fashion silhouettes and historical periods, as they relate to the assigned texts.
 Areas covered in the course will include, costume history, script analysis, textiles, life drawing and watercolor rendering.
 Maximum enrollment, 12.

 Introduction to the techniques of realistic and non-realistic playwriting through a variety of exercises and improvisations, culminating in the writing and staging of a one-act play.
-Prerequisite, Theatre 100,130 or a 100-level writing-intensive course in English or English 204, or consent of the instructor.
+(Speaking-Intensive.)
+Prerequisite, Theatre 100 or Creative Writing 215.
 While no prior acting experience is required, students participate in staged readings of works.
-(Same as Literature and Creative Writing 224.)
+(Same as Literature 224.)
 Maximum enrollment, 16.
 Latrell.